joshgerdes/jekyll-uno/_drafts/create-custom-roles-for-microsoft-azure.md

 Get-AzRoleDefinition | Select-Object Name, Description

-As you can see in the screenshot below, there are a lot of various roles, from EventGrid Contributor to AgFood Platform Service and more.
+As you can see in the screenshot below, there are a lot of various roles, from EventGrid Contributor to AgFood Platform Service and more!
+At the time of this article, there were 276 built-in roles.

 ![](/uploads/az_roledefinitions.png)